-In this work, we consider the effect of first-order PTs on the calculation of the dark matter relic abundance in the scotogenic model.
-Although some similar works have been done in Refs.~\cite{Bian:2018mkl, Bian:2018bxr}, our model setup is much simpler and can be regarded as a benchmark model for investigating effects of first-order PTs on dark matter relic abundance.
-In Section~\ref{sec:2}, we briefly review the model and some theoretical and experimental constraints.
-In Section~\ref{sec:3}, we describe the effective potential at finite temperature for analyzing the PTs, and give some benchmark parameter sets.
-Besides, gravitational waves generated by the first-order PTs are also examined for the benchmark parameter sets.
-Section~\ref{sec:4} is devoted to finding the effects of the first-order PTs on the calculation of dark matter relic abundance for the benchmark parameter sets.
+In this work, we consider the effects of first-order PTs on the dark matter relic abundance in the scotogenic model.\footnote{See e.g.~Refs.~\cite{Borah:2020wut, Borah:2022cdx} for the previous studies of the PT effects in the (extended) scotogenic model.} Although some similar works have been done in Refs.~\cite{Bian:2018mkl, Bian:2018bxr}, our model setup is much simpler and can be regarded as a benchmark model for investigating effects of first-order PTs on dark matter relic abundance.
+In Section~\ref{sec:2}, we briefly review the model, theoretical and experimental constraints.
+In Section~\ref{sec:3}, we describe the effective potential at finite temperature for analyzing the PTs.
+We also perform a parameter search and give some benchmark parameter sets for the following calculation.
+Besides, gravitational waves generated by the first-order PTs are also examined.
+Section~\ref{sec:4} is devoted to finding the effects of the first-order PTs on the dark matter relic abundance for the benchmark parameter sets.
 Finally, we summarize our work in Section~\ref{sec:5}.